-In addition to the obvious property types, like cars, bank accounts, and a shared home, a couple need also consider things like stocks, investments, and retirement accounts.
+In addition to the obvious property types, like cars, bank accounts, and a shared home, a couple needs to consider things like stocks, investments, and retirement accounts.

-Here’s what you need to know about a qualified domestic relations order, Texas’ laws regarding QDROs, and how our Austin divorce attorney can help.
+Here’s what you need to know about a qualified domestic relations orders, Texas laws regarding QDROs, and how our Austin divorce attorney can help.

 What Is a Qualified Domestic Relations Order?

-A Qualified Domestic Relations Order is a legal order, signed by a judge at the time that you and your spouse divorce, that orders your or your ex-spouse’s employer to divide retirement benefits according to your divorce judgment.
+A qualified domestic relations order in Texas is a legal order, signed by a judge at the time that you and your spouse divorce, or soon after, that orders your or your ex-spouse’s retirement plan administrator to divide retirement benefits according to your divorce judgment.

-Before an employer will divide a retirement account per your domestic relations order (i.e. your divorce settlement), they must know that the order is “qualified.”
+Before an adminstrator will divide a retirement account per your domestic relations order (i.e. your divorce settlement), they must know that the order is “qualified.”
 As such, a QDRO must be presented.
 Your Texas QDRO will contain important information needed to qualify the domestic relations order.

 How Can I Obtain a Qualified Domestic Relations Order?